spawnmarvel/linux-and-azure/azure-extra-linux-vm/telegraf/README.md

 Format is json.

-Example message: (we send one and one msg so it is easy to parser for consumer)
+Example message: (we send one and one msg so it is easy to parse for consumer)

 ```json
 {"fields":{"free":284465917952,"inodes_free":0,"inodes_total":0,"inodes_used":0,"inodes_used_percent":0,"total":510770802688,"used":226304884736,"used_percent":44.3065428848008},"name":"disk","tags":{"device":"C:","fstype":"NTFS","host":"BER-0803","mode":"rw","path":"\\C:"},"timestamp":1757537880}